By Rupin Chopra and Apalka Bareja

 Registration of Producers, Importers & Brand-Owners (PIBOs) for Plastic Waste Management

 CPCB Is currently registering PIBOs in accordance with the provision of Plastic Waste Management (PWM) Rules 2016, as amended.
-In this regard CPCB has issued Standard Operating Procedure and launched online portal.
+In this regard CPCB has issued Standard Operating Procedure2 and launched online portal.

-On this matter, a draft notification was issued by Ministry of Environment, Forest and Climate Change on October 6, 2021 which was to be implemented with immediate effect.
-However, it has been kept in abeyance for three months by a notification issued on October 20, 2021 by CPCB.
+On this matter, a draft notification3 was issued by Ministry of Environment, Forest and Climate Change on October 6, 2021 which was to be implemented with immediate effect.
+However, it has been kept in abeyance for three months by a notification issued on October 20, 2021 by CPCB4.

 As per the provision of PWM Rules, Extended Producers Responsibility (EPR) for management of plastic waste packaging is entrusted with the PIBOs who introduce the products in the market.